vlsilver/i_git/myfile.md

     git commit --amend
     git rebase --continue

+Stash the changes in a dirty working directory away and clear current branch changes.

+    git stash
+    git stash save
+    git stash apply [commit] //merge but not delete this commit // git stash pop  [commit] //merge and delete this commit// git stash list //show all commits of stash// git stash show [-p] //show changes desciption of commit// git stash branch <branch name> [commit]//create new branch with changes of commit // git stash drop [commit] //delete commit in stash// git stash clear //delete all commit in stash//

 Pull:

     git pull //get all commit from repository of branch current -> merge it to local //